OctopusDeploy/blog/blog/2024-01/git-resources-in-deployments/index.md

 ### External Git references

-We recently added support for [YAML manifests from Git](https://octopus.com/blog/manifests-from-git) on the **Deploy raw Kubernetes YAML** step.
+We recently added support for [YAML manifests from Git](https://octopus.com/blog/manifests-from-git) in the **Deploy raw Kubernetes YAML** step.
 This provided an early look at a new way of sourcing dependencies for your deployments.
 We streamlined bringing entire Kubernetes manifests directly into a deployment without any intermediate packaging or build steps outside Octopus.

 This functionality will soon be available to all steps that support scripts and configuration manifests.
 This makes sourcing scripts from your Git repositories easier than ever and can centralize these shared dependencies across multiple Octopus projects.

-#### Externally sourced script example
+#### Externally-sourced script example

 In the following example, we have a simple Bash script committed to our repository.

 ![Simple Script in Git](external-git-bash.png)

-We can now reference this script directly, without packaged it.
+We can now reference this script directly, without packaging it.
 You do this by selecting the new Git Repository option in our **Run a Script** step in Octopus.
-This works for [Config as Code projects](https://octopus.com/docs/projects/version-control) and standard database-backed projects.
+This works for [Configuration as Code (Config as Code) projects](https://octopus.com/docs/projects/version-control) and standard database-backed projects.

 ![Run-a-Script Step with external Git resource](external-git-run-a-script.png)